A hacker may refer to any of the following:

-1. A term that first started being used in the 1960s and was used to describe a programmer or someone who hacked out computer code, later the term evolved to an individual who had an advanced understanding of computers, networking, programming, or hardware, but did not have any malicious intents.
+1. A hacker is a term that first started being used in the 1960s and described a programmer or someone who hacked computer code.
+Later the term evolved into an individual who had an advanced understanding of computers, networking, programming, or hardware, but did not have any malicious intents.

-Today, a malicious hacker is usually referred to as a black hat or criminal hacker, which describes any individual who illegally breaks into computer systems to damage or steal information.
-Some people who consider themselves leet may refer to themselves as a leet haxors or h4x0rs.
+Today, a malicious hacker is usually called a malicious user, black hat, or criminal hacker.
+These terms describe any individual who illegally breaks into computer systems to damage or steal information.
+Some people who consider themselves leet may refer to themselves as a leet haxors, h4x0rs, or HaXXorZ.
 However, often these users are nothing more than script kiddies.

-Also see: Black hat, Cheat, Computer crime, Cracker, Ethical hacking, Game definitions, Hack, Hacker Manifesto, Honey pot, Intruder, Phishing, Phreak, Predator, Script kiddies, Security definitions, White hat
+Anonymous, Black hat, Cheat, Computer crime, Cracker, Cult of the Dead Cow, Ethical hacking, Game terms, Gray hat, Hack, Hacker Manifesto, Honey pot, HOPE, Intruder, Malicious, Phishing, Phreak, Predator, Script kiddies, Security terms, Threat actor, White hat